-The Vivoactive 4 was loaded with health monitoring features, at an extremely competitive price point.
-We certainly wouldn't expect a new watch to remove any of these, so expect to see features such as body battery energy monitoring (essentially a monitor of your energy levels, to judge when is best to rest or be active) blood oxygen level monitoring, and stress tracking, among others.
+The Vivoactive 4 was loaded with health monitoring features at a highly competitive price point.
+We certainly wouldn't expect a new watch to remove such functionality, so expect to see features such as body battery energy monitoring (essentially a monitor of your energy levels to judge when it is best to rest or be active), blood oxygen level monitoring, and stress tracking, among others.

-Beyond these, we would hope that Garmin will have improved battery life, as this is one area where smartwatches consistently struggle.
+Beyond these, we hope that Garmin will have improved battery life, as this is one area where smartwatches consistently struggle.
 The Vivoactive offered a relatively impressive battery life of up to 7 days.
 But we'd love to see this improved even further.

-One thing which will have a major influence on battery performance is the type of screen Garmin uses.
+One thing which will have a significant influence on battery performance is the type of screen Garmin uses.
 There are rumours that they are looking to use an AMOLED display.
-This would improve brightness, but could also dent battery life, which is a complicated tradeoff for a device like this.
+This would improve brightness but could also dent battery life, which is a complicated tradeoff for a device like this.